codeforamerica/vpd-crime-reports/README.md

 ## Background

 This project uses data from crimereports.com to generate heat maps of where crime is happening in Vallejo.
-Currently, this showing all reported burglaries that have occurred within the last 30 days.
+Currently, this is showing all reported burglaries that have occurred within the last 30 days.

 ## TODO